hchsiao/stocklab-twse/README.md

 - do not care about ETF and the like
 - stocklab expressions cannot contain curly-braces
 - d_last_date := (will be updated after market opened not after closed)
-- a single underscore in the expression means dont-care
+- a single underscore in the expression means dont-care, otherwise expressions cannot start/end with underscore